5 ways to nail your summer internship

 Once you've got an internship, doing the best job possible is the fastest ticket to landing a job offer.
 This year, nearly 65 percent of interns received offers for full-time positions, according to a separate survey by NACE.

 "[Students] should treat their internship like a real job because it is a job," says Claudia Allen, editor for the National Association of Colleges and Employers.
 "They should be on time. … They should always be learning while they're working [and] asking questions."

-In addition to getting on-the-job training, students can also use their internships as time to develop soft skills they may not be able to quantify with strictly academic work.
+In addition to getting an on-the-job education, students can also use their internships as time to develop soft skills they may not be able to quantify with strictly academic work.
 A survey of approximately 700 employers by "The Chronicle of Higher Education" and "Marketplace" found that recent grads are most lacking in communication skills, managing multiple priorities and problem solving.
 Those who can prove that they've developed those specific skills through an internship or other work experience are bound to have a leg up in the job market.

 3. Create networking opportunities